What can I expect on the course?

 When you start college you will be given set deadlines for your first assignment and you may be given tests to find out your starting level for certain skills.
 You will be expected to turn up on time and be ready to learn, with a positive attitude.
 During this period, which can last for six weeks, you may decide that the course is not right for you.
 If you do, you will be offered careers advice and the opportunity to change course.
 It is important that students tell their colleges as soon as they can so that they can join an alternative programme without missing too much work.
 If the college decides that the course does not suit you or you fail to meet the probationary targets you could be asked to leave the course.

 Most vocational courses will offer you the opportunity to develop your employability skills through a range of different group activities such as fundraising or volunteering.
-You may also be offered the opportunity to do some relevant work experience during your course either by working in the college or by going out to an employer.
+You will also be offered the opportunity to do some relevant work experience during your course either by working in the college or by going out to an employer.

 The college is a more adult learning environment than school so you will be expected to take responsibility for your learning and meet deadlines.
 You may have exams, course work and practical tasks that you have to complete.